ibehave-ibots/OurWebsite/pages/workshops/neuroscience_projects.md

 assistants:
     - Ogulcan Cingulier
 github_repo: https://github.com/ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects
+summary: |
-summary: It is becoming critical to make neuroscience analysis workflows robust, reproducible, and scalable.
+    It is becoming critical to make neuroscience analysis workflows robust, reproducible, and scalable.
 In this workshop, we will use Snakemake to develop complex data analysis pipelines while collaborating with other researchers, enabling your analysis to grow along with your data.
 registration_link: https://us02web.zoom.us/meeting/register/tZctcuCoqTwtE927LBOm_u8zlNJIQbxZeONv#/registration
+format: online
+class_size: 25
+preparation_instructions: |
+    Software installation instructions will be sent before the start of the course.
+certificate_criteria: |
+    At the end of the course, participants who attend at least 80% of the course certificates of participation.
 ---

 ## Developing Neuroscience Data Analysis Projects with Python, Git, and Snakemake